 We suggest you hold purchasing your airline ticket until six (6) weeks prior to departure date.
 Natural disasters, political changes, weather conditions and a range of other factors may require the cancelation of a program.
 The CFS typically takes a close look at local conditions 6-7 weeks prior to program beginning and makes a Go/No Go decision by then.
-Such time frame still allows for the purchase of deeply discounted airline tickets while protecting students from potential loss of airline ticket costs if CFS is forced to cancel a program.
+Such a time frame still allows for the purchase of deeply discounted airline tickets while protecting students from potential loss of airline ticket costs if CFS is forced to cancel a program.

-Students arriving by air should book flights arriving at the Jackson-Medgar Wiley Evers International Airport (JAN) prior to 6:00 pm Central on the first day of the field school (Sunday).
-Flight number and arrival time must be communicated to the project coordinator in order for transportation to Millsaps College to be arranged.
+Students arriving by air should book flights arriving at the Jackson-Medgar Wiley Evers International Airport (JAN) prior to 6:00 pm Central on June 29, 2025.
+Flight number and arrival time must be communicated to the project coordinator for transportation to Millsaps College to be arranged.
 You may be asked to wait one or two hours for other students to arrive for a single pick-up.
 Be advised that there are few amenities at the airport.
-Meeting point is by the Lost Luggage booth at the arrival area (see map below).